Mushymato/MiscMapActionsProperties/docs/connected-textures.md

 One thing to understand is that connection is one-way until you explicitly define the other way.
 With the above sample, `(F){{ModId}}_simple` will switch to connected mode when placed next to `(BC)12` (Keg), but `(BC)12` will not switch to a connected texture unless it has it's own `mushymato.MMAP/ConnectedTextures` entry with `(F){{ModId}}_simple` in `ConnectWith`.
 This is also why the object needs to have it's own qualified in `ConnectWith` in order to work.

-Besides being next to each other the 2 objects also need to have the same width to connect vertically, and same height to connect horizontally.

 The number of sprites required depends on the connection Style, covered in sections below.

 Besides having enough sprites, there is no fixed format.
 As long as the general rules about sprite index (left to right, then move to next row) is followed, you may put multiple sets of sprites on the same texture if desired.
 For your own convenience it's recommended to avoid having sets of sprites with different sizes on the same sheet.